Karl Wilhelm Reinmuth

 Karl Wilhelm Reinmuth (4 April 1892 in Heidelberg - 6 May 1979 in Heidelberg) was a German astronomer and a prolific discoverer of 395 minor planets.

 Scientific career

-From 1912 to 1957, Reinmuth was working as an astronomer at the Heidelberg Observatory (Landessternwarte Heidelberg-Königstuhl) an astronomical observatory on the Königstuhl hill above Heidelberg in southern Germany.
-He was a member at the minor planet studies group at Astronomisches Rechen-Institut between 1947 and 1950, and later became "Oberobservator" or chief-observer at Heidelberg Observatory until his retirement in 1957.
-Reinmuth obtained more than 12,500 precise astrometric measurements of minor planets' positions on photographic plates, an enormous accomplishment before computer-based assistance existed.
+From 1912 to 1957, Reinmuth worked as an astronomer at the Heidelberg Observatory (Landessternwarte Heidelberg-Königstuhl), an astronomical observatory on the Königstuhl hill above Heidelberg in southern Germany.
+He was a member of the minor planet studies group at the Astronomisches Rechen-Institut between 1947 and 1950, and later became "Oberobservator" or chief observer at Heidelberg Observatory until his retirement in 1957.
+Reinmuth obtained more than 12,500 precise astrometric measurements of minor planets' positions on photographic plates, a significant accomplishment before computer-based assistance existed.

 Honours

-The outer main-belt asteroid 1111 Reinmuthia, discovered by himself at Heidelberg in 1912, was named in his honour (H 104).
+The outer main-belt asteroid 1111 Reinmuthia, discovered by Reinmuth himself at Heidelberg in 1912, was named in his honour (H 104).

 Discoveries

 Among his most notable discoveries are the two near-Earth objects (NEOs) 1862 Apollo, the namesake of the Apollo group which became the largest group of asteroids within the NEO category with nearly 8,000 members, and 69230 Hermes, famous for being a lost asteroid for more than half a century until its recovery in 2003, and for being the only unnumbered but named asteroid during that period.

 He also discovered several large Jupiter trojans including 911 Agamemnon, 1143 Odysseus, 1172 Äneas, 1173 Anchises, 1208 Troilus, 1404 Ajax, 1437 Diomedes and 1749 Telamon.
 The main-belt asteroid 5535 Annefrank, which he discovered in 1942 during World War II, was later visited by the Stardust spacecraft in 2002.
 His lowest numbered minor planet discovery is 796 Sarita, an asteroid from the middle region of the main-belt.
 Reinmuth also discovered two periodic comets of the Jupiter family, namely 30P/Reinmuth and 44P/Reinmuth.